AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 class UASB:
   def __init__(
           self,
-          #Q = 8 * u.L/u.s, #NOTE: this refers to the instaneous Q during a dump from the tipping bucket, assuming that the tipping bucket is ~16 L and takes two seconds to dump
+          #Q = 8 * u.L/u.s, #NOTE: this refers to the instantaneous Q during a dump from the tipping bucket, assuming that the tipping bucket is ~16 L and takes two seconds to dump
           temp = 25 * u.degC, #average temperature in Honduras
           cannister_diam = 3 * u.ft,
           effluent_H = 5 * u.ft, #based on estimate that the 7ft tall canister is ~70% full of water